How I Like to Organise my React Projects

 Co-location of files is important to me.
 When I am looking at a component I want to be able see its associated styling (CSS), tests and storybook files next to it.
 This makes it quicker to find associated files when working on a component.

 I also find that co-locating the tests with the component makes it very obvious when a component is untested.
 This can help ensure good testing habits are implemented within a team.
 Some people still like to think in a clear "separation of concerns" model and have a separate mirrored folder structure for tests and CSS etc. This is also commonly seen in Java and C# projects by default.
-I dislike this way of organising the code.
+I dislike this way of organizing the code.
 When working on a component I want everything relevant to that component right next to it, for me, this is a much better developer experience.

-What is that index.ts file about?
+What is that index.ts file about? (barrel files)

 Cleaner Imports